lupyuen/lupyuen.github.io/src/spi2.md

     spi_test
     ```

-1. Now we see every byte transferred by #NuttX's SPI Driver for #BL602!
+1. We should see every byte transmitted and received over SPI...

+    (Thanks to SPI Logging!)

     ![SPI Test App](https://lupyuen.github.io/images/spi2-app3.png)

 # Test with Logic Analyser

 _(For BL602 and ESP32)_

+_How do we check if our app is transmitting SPI data correctly?_

 TODO